stilnar92/react-posts/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a scalable, maintainable React application while remaining flexible enough to evolve with changing requirements.
+This architecture provides a solid foundation for a scalable, maintainable React application while remaining honest about what has been implemented versus what could be added in the future.